collective-soundworks/soundworks/README.md

 For instance, this allows all the clients to do something exactly at the same time, such as displaying a color on the screen or playing a snare sound in a synchronized manner.

-The `Sync` module does a first synchronization process after which the `ClientSync` emits the `"done"` event.
+The `Sync` module does a first synchronization process after which the `ClientSync` emits the `'done'` event.
 Later on, the `Sync` module keeps resynchronizing the client and server clocks on the sync clock at random intervals to compensate the clock drift.

 On the client side, `ClientSync` uses the `audioContext` clock.
 On the server side, `ServerSync` uses the `process.hrtime()` clock.
 All times are in seconds (method arguments and returned values). **All time calculations and exchanges should be expressed in the sync clock time.**